Nehbandan

 Nehbandan (نهبندان) (Note: Also romanized as Nahbandan and Nehbandān; also known as Neh) is a city in the Central District of Nehbandan County, South Khorasan province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 15,998 in 3,817 households.
 The following census in 2011 counted 18,827 people in 4,524 households.
 The 2016 census measured the population of the city as 18,304 people in 4,755 households.

 Geography

 Topography

 Nehbandan is at an altitude of 1196 meters above sea level, and the heights of the north of this city reach 2500 meters above sea level.
 The city is near the central desert of Iran.

 Resources

 Precious stones in mines along with agriculture is another reason for the importance of Nehbandan.

 Climate

-Nehbandan's climate is classified as hot and dry due to its proximity to the central desert of Iran.
+Nehbandan has a hot desert climate (BWh) in the Köppen climate classification.
+The city is generally hot and dry due to its proximity to the central desert of Iran.